-Make up some great questions relating to the topic you’re working on.
+Make up some great questions relating to the topic you’re working on or specific to your team.
 The above questions are of course only inspiration for you.

 The above were just quick examples for one of many possible processes.
 I’m certain that you see how this can be used with implementing or finding the company values, strategy meetings etc. We haven’t given you all the answers (or questions) here, but if you need help, watch the video above.

 If you decide to take this further as a teambuilding exercise, you can have people go together in groups of 4-6 people and talk about their answers.
 Have them share their thoughts, concerns, opportunities, directions and so on.